patricecolet/modulePre/README.md

 This repository is used on both raspberry and remote computer.
 Remote computer Operating System must be linux or MacOS.

+git clone this repository to control and edit modulePre PureData patches:
+>git clone git@github.com:patricecolet/modulePre.git

+PureData and externals have to be installed from https://puredata.info/downloads/pure-data

+For installing externals, PureData has a tool named deken that upload the external for the architecture of the machine where PureData has been installed.
+Actually, externals have to be installed one by one from menu help->install, but we work on some batch install...
+The most important externals are:
+>ggee
+>purest_json version >= 2.0.0
+>list_abs
+>zexy

+The compositions available in this repository needs those externals:
+>flite
+>hcs
+>hid

+Raspberry OS uses externals from debian packages repository listed into PureData/externals.txt and last version of purest_json

 ## cirmrasp
 cirmrasp contains a node server for controlling raspberry cluster containing a node client and OpenStageControl for OSC communication with PureData.
 Each raspberry is identified with mac address and it's number is the last byte of IP address.